FDMcreative/JavaScript-Game-with-Countdown/README.md

 Difficulties:

 - After a correct answer has been entered, make the timer resets correctly (start again from 10 AND close the precedent countdown to avoid overlaps).

+Not Implemented:

+- Use of delay to hide the Match message after 500 milliseconds.
+- Getting out of the mainGame function the sub-functions "if else" because the variables A, B and RESULT remain undefined as declared at the beginning, they don't update with the new numbers.